The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 Vorosmarty Square Christmas Fair.
 Photo courtesy of Visit Hungary

-Christmas Markets in Budapest are some of the best in Europe, along with those in Prague, Vienna, and Zagreb.
-Thanks to many culinary and artisan stands, there is a lot of nice stuff and food available at the market.
-You will enjoy beautiful decorations and concerts which contribute to a magical atmosphere.
+Christmas Markets in Budapest are some of the best in Europe, along with those in Prague, Vienna and Zagreb.
+Thanks to the many culinary and artisan stands, a wide variety of tasty food and crafts are available at the market.

-At the Vorosmarty Square, you will find the most famous Budapest Christmas Market, with Santa Claus programs for kids, folklore performances, and traditional Hungarian handicrafts.
-There are many tables and benches where you can sit and enjoy delicious Hungarian food such as Chimney cake.
+At Vorosmarty Square, you will find the most famous Budapest Christmas Market, with Santa Claus programs for kids, folklore performances and traditional Hungarian handicrafts.

 As a bonus, check out some of Budapest’s skating rinks.
 Városliget Ice Skating Rink is a must-visit.